briansotolago/README-Generator/output/README.md

-# README GENERATOR
+# README FILE GENERATOR

 ## Description
-generates a readme.md file
+It creates a readme file

 ## Table of Contents
 - [Installation](#installation)